MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium-determine-licensing.md

 Once migrated to Power BI Premium:

-- The three existing production AAS models can consolidate to run in a Premium P3 capacity.
+- The three existing production AAS models can be consolidated to run in a Premium P3 capacity.
 - The 20 developers will need Premium Per User (PPU) licenses to access test models above 1 GB in size.

 Here are the proposed Power BI licenses: